Peter Carey (historian): Biography

 Carey was born to British businessman Thomas Brian Carey and his wife Wendy in Rangoon, Burma — now known as Yangon — on 30 April 1948.
 At the age of seven he and his family moved to the United Kingdom.

 In 1969, Carey passed his BA degree in modern history from Trinity College, Oxford, with First Class Honors.
 He continued on an English Speaking Union scholarship to Cornell University in Ithaca, New York, studying there from 1969 to 1970.

-While at Cornell, Carey found out about the Javanese prince Diponegoro, who led a revolt against the Dutch colonial government in the East Indies in the 1820s.
+While at Cornell, Carey found out about the Javanese prince Diponegoro, who led a five-year war against the Dutch colonial government in the East Indies from 1825 to 1830.
 He later recalled that his interest in the prince was sparked by Diponegoro's closeness to the common people, despite his noble background.

 Between 1971 and 1973 he stayed in Indonesia, completing research into Diponegoro for his doctoral thesis.
-He graduated in 1976, with a thesis entitled "Dipanagara and the Making of the Java War: Yogyakarta History, 1785-1825".
+He graduated in 1976, with a thesis entitled "Dipanagara and the Making of the Java War: Yogyakarta History, 1785–1825".

 Carey taught at Oxford, first being elected to a Prize Fellowship at Magdalen College in 1974.
 He served there until 1979, when he became the Laithwaite fellow and tutor in modern history at Trinity College.

+Carey has also been described as a friend of Burmese pro-democracy leader Aung San Suu Kyi and of her late husband, the scholar Michael Aris.
+He appeared in the 2010 Danish documentary Aung San Suu Kyi: Lady of No Fear by Anne Gyrithe Bonne, in which he commented on Suu Kyi's years in Oxford and her early political outlook, as well as in the 2012 BBC Two This World film Aung San Suu Kyi: The Choice.

 In 2006, he was made a grand officer in the Order of Prince Henry the Navigator by the government of Portugal.
-Carey retired in 2008 and moved to Indonesia.
+Carey took early retirement in 2008 and moved to Indonesia.